-The present study was carried out in three districts from Dollo, Nogob and Korahy (one district per each zone) were selected purposely based on their potential which were obtained by a thorough discussion with local leader/ elders who have knowledge on the study species.
+The present study was carried out in 3 districts from Dollo, Nogob and Korahy (one district per each zone) selected due to their potential after a thorough discussion with locals.
 As the aim of this particular research was to study wild edible fruits bearing species, further discussions were made focused on the availability, abundance and distribution of the study species.

-Accordingly, Kabri dahar district from Korahey, Garbo district From Nogob and Warder district from Dollo were selected.
+Kabri dahar district from Korahey, Garbo district From Nogob and Warder district from Dollo were selected.
 The selected study sites were found to be have the best habitats that harbour most of wild edible fruits species with good abundance.

-Methods of data collection
+Data collection

-Vegetation data collection
+Vegetation

-Transect Walk and field observation was made to select representative area for vegetation data collection and then three transact line laid after site selection in Ado kebele.
+Transect walk and field observations were carried out to select representative area for vegetation data collection and three transact lines were laid after site selection in Ado kebele.
 In each transect 10 plots with a size of 20m x 20m were established.
-A total of 30 plots in three transect in Ado Kebele (warder Woreda) established and similarly 30 plots in 3 transect were also made in Karinmile kebele (Kabri dahar Woreda) and Karin agaag kebele (Garbo Woreda).
-A totally 90 plots in each site established and wild edible fruit bearing species survey was conducted.
-In each plots all necessary data was collected and recorded on a diversity of the wild edible fruits bearing species, data on frequency, abundance of tree, tree/shrub and shrub species rooted in all sample plots.
+30 plots in three transects were established in the study area.
+90 plots in each site were surveyed for wild edible fruit bearing species.
+In each plot data of diversity, frequency and abundance of tree, tree/shrub and shrub species rooted in all sample plots was collected.

-Sampling Procedure and Determination of Sample Size
+Sampling procedure and determination of sample size

 Selection of household respondents

-A multi-stage sampling procedure was used to select sample households.
-In the first stage three districts with higher abundance and distribution of the study species were selected purposively and in the second stage six kebeles were selected from the two districts.
-Then the number of households who are native to district and know the socio- economic uses of the gum and resin in the area were selected based on probability proportional to the size (number of households of the three districts) following the formula developed by Green (1991).
+A multi-stage sampling procedure was used to select households.
+In the first stage three districts with abundance and distribution of the species were selected and in the second stage six kebeles were selected from two districts.
+Then the number of households who are native to the district and are well acquainted with the socio- economic uses of the gum and resin in the area were selected based on total number of households as per the formula developed by Green (1991).

 N ≥ 50 + 8m----------------------------------------------------------------------------- (1)